Mist slate patterned wave curtains on patio doors in dining room

 If your curtains require a deeper clean, please note that all our curtain fabrics are dry clean only.
 This means we do not recommend machine washing your curtains, even on a cool wash or delicate cycle.
 Using warm water and mild laundry detergent to hand wash your curtains is also not recommend for any Hillarys curtain fabric.

 It’s easy to know what fabrics and linings require professional dry cleaning.
 Look for the P sensitive symbol sewn into the care label.
-It’s good practice to check with your local dry cleaning company before taking your blinds down, and remember there may be up to 3% shrinkage of the fabric during your products first dry clean.
+It’s good practice to check with your local dry cleaning company before taking your curtains down, and remember there may be up to 3% shrinkage of the fabric during your products first dry clean.

 Discover more practical advice